timabell/charmconsulting.co.uk/pages/services.md

 Each stage contains no commitment to move to the next with us.

-### Free 30 min Advice Call
+### Free 30 Minute Advice Call

+> "I really need to know if I'm missing something before paying to build this software"

-Get 30 mins of my time, no risk, no commitment.
+Get 30 mins of our expert's time, no risk, no commitment.

-* Get a new perspective on the fundamentals that will result in success or failure.
+Get a new perspective on the fundamentals that will result in success or failure.

+By seeking expert opinion you'll avoid throwing money away on a doomed project, or wasting money on outdated technology and practices.

 [Organise a time](mailto:consulting@timwise.co.uk?subject=book my advice call).